organisciak/dissertation/document/2_litreview.md

  commons-based peer production[@benkler_wealth_2006], and free and open-source development [@lakhani_how_2003; @raymond_cathedral_1999].

+While there have been occasional semantic attempts to redefine crowdsourcing again as a more granular term, its colloquial adoptions seems to have comented its use as a broad concept.

 ### Wisdom of the Crowds

 _The Wisdom of the Crowds_[@surowiecki_wisdom_2004] is a book written by journalist James Surowiecki in 2004.
 The book observes the strength of human decision-making when one in aggregate, and the term 'wisdom of the crowds' has survived the book to refer to cases that make use of this.

 ### Human-Computation

 _Human Computation_ emerged from from the doctoral dissertation work by Luis von Ahn in 2005, popularized alongside the ESP Game [@ahn_labeling_2004; @von_ahn_games_2006]. <!--_-->
-It refers to a process of computation -- the "mapping of some input representation to some output representation using an explicit, finite set of instruction" [@law_defining_2011] -- performed by humans.
+It refers to a process of computation -- the "mapping of some input representation to some output representation using an explicit, finite set of instruction" [@law_human_2011] -- performed by humans.

 In synthesizing the definition of human computation in relation to crowdsourcing, collection intelligence, and social computing, Quinn and Bederson note two characteristics of consensus: that "the problems fit the general paradigm of computation, and as such might someday be solvable by computers", and that "the human participation is direction by the computational system or process" [@quinn_human_2011].

-As noted by @[TODO cite law], Turing defined the purpose of computers as carrying out operations that humans would normally do.
+As noted by @law_human_2011, Turing defined the purpose of computers as carrying out operations that humans would normally do.
 Human Computation, then, refers to utilizing humans for operations that computers simply are not capable of performed yet.

 By this definition, much human computation aligns with crowdsourcing, but large swaths of crowdsourcing are not relevant to human computation.
 For example, the types of large creative crowdsourcing projects like t-shirt design website Threadless and online encyclopedia Wikipedia are not human computation.
-Inversely, human computation does not have to sustained by self-selected workers; a more traditionally hired closed system can suffice [@law_defining_2011].
+Inversely, human computation does not have to sustained by self-selected workers; a more traditionally hired closed system can suffice [@law_human_2011].

 ### Open-Source

+An early model reflecting the properties of crowdsourcing is open source software development.

+With open source, software's underlying source code is freely accessible.
+As a consequence of this form of transparency, open-source development began to adopt some unique properties: users and distributed developers could jump into the code to fix a bug, or add a feature that they wanted to see.
+The significance of this became apparent when Linus Torvalds released Linux in 1992 with a development model that accepted external code contributions heartily, released early and often, and followed the pulse of user needs closely.
+Eric Raymond compared this form of software development to a bazaar, "open to the point of promiscuity", and contrasted it to the traditionally managed 'cathedral' style seen in the commercial world and earlier open source projects [@raymond_cathedral_1999].

+The many hands approach to open-source demonstrated that technologically-connected crowds can coherently delegate and create works.
+Like with crowdsourcing, open source software development often does not discriminate on credentials or background; if a contributor is able to make an adequate contribution, it can be used.

+Crowdsourcing's roots in open source are noted Jeff Howe's short definition of crowdsourcing, formulated after his Wired article: "the application of Open Source principles to fields outside of software."

 ### User Innovation